-On Tuesday February 11th 2014, Lena Suleiman was on her way to work, bundled up to keep herself warm in what many are calling Chicago’s most brutal winter.
+On Tuesday February 11th 2014, Leena Suleiman was on her way to work, bundled up to keep herself warm in what many are calling Chicago’s most brutal winter.
 Suleiman, who works as an architectural designer downtown, wears the Muslim headscarf hijab.
 On this particular day she noticed that was treated differently, as the headscarf she wore was concealed under her winter gear.

 Lately, various petitions have been circulating around the country, calling on the Obama administration to recognize Muslim holidays within public schools.
 While the fact that Muslims are taking the initiative to have their voices heard is commendable, it’ll prove beneficial to discuss a few points:

 There is an alarming phenomenon going around the nation.
 In large landmark cities in the United States sensational storytelling remains prominent in mass media.
 Life has become a narrative for the citizens of the U.S.A, where “news” stories are carefully told with an introduction, following the plot to a climax and then to a resolution to calm the viewers, as a sort of television show as opposed to actual newsworthy content.
 This is the case in the major-headlined NATO 3 case in Chicago, where the case was poorly backed and the only pretense of the case was another opportunity to denounce terrorism instead of realizing the actual content of the allegations.

 Two very important events will take place in Chicago on January 10 and 11, 2014.

 Timed to coincide with the 12th anniversary of the establishment of the Guantanamo Bay Detention Center, a vigil will be held in Federal Plaza (Adams and Dearborn) beginning at 4:30 p.m. on Friday, January 10; and an evening of dramatic interpretation and followed by a panel discussion will take place Saturday, January 11, at Grace Place (634 South Dearborn).